 Due to pressure on places each year, the Admissions Committee will only consider two consecutive applications from candidates.
 Third applications will not normally be considered.

 Once all applications are assessed, candidates are invited for an interview.

-If your application has not been successful, you can download documentation which may be helpful in explaining our decision regarding your application
+If your application has not been successful, the guidance below may be helpful in explaining our decision regarding your application.

 Widening Participation (WP) to higher education is a strategic priority for the UK and Scottish governments, the higher education sector in general and the University of Edinburgh in particular.
-You can find our more about our strategies below:
+You can find out more about our strategy below: